Lord Melville (1804 ship)

-Lord Melville was launched in Leith in 1804.
+Lord Melville was launched in Leith, Scotland in 1804.
 She served as a government transport, and was probably present at the Battle of Copenhagen (1807) as an armed transport.
 She was last listed in 1809.

 Career

 Lord Melville first appeared in Lloyd's Register (LR) in 1804.

 Lord Melville may have been the transport of that name that in 1807 participated in the battle of Copenhagen.
 She was one of several transports that the commander-in-chief had ordered to be armed and that were carrying pennants, hence qualifying for prize money.

 Fate

 Lord Melville was last listed in the registers in 1809.